 Sometimes we travel.
 Sometimes we research travel.
 Sometimes we just need a laugh.
-Although humor is such a personal thing, I went in search of five funny travel books that made loads of different people laugh.
+Although humor is such a personal thing, I went in search of funny travel books that made loads of different people laugh.

 1. The lost continent.
 Travels in small-town America – Bill Bryson

-After having spent 20 years in the UK, Bill Bryson decides to refamiliarize himself with his home country by hiking the US Appalachian Trail all the way from Georgia to Maine together with a friend.
-On his trek along the longest continuous trail in the world, he makes oftentimes funny observations of the flora and fauna he comes across but most of all, of his fellow travelers.
+After having spent 20 years in the UK, Bill Bryson goes to refamiliarize himself with his home country by hiking the US Appalachian Trail all the way from Georgia to Maine together with a friend.
+On his trek along the longest continuous trail in the world, he makes oftentimes hilarious observations of the flora and fauna he comes across but most of all, of his fellow travelers.

 This is more than a memoir of a hike, though.
 It's a memoir of a hike written by an excellent writer that also provides a ton of (historical) information on the areas he walks through – always presented in an entertaining way.
 This book will do more than just make you chuckle.
-It'll make you lough out loud.
+It'll make you laugh out loud.

 2. The Sex Lives of Cannibals: Adrift in the Equatorial Pacific – J. Maarten Troost

 But as time goes on and Troost gains insight into the local culture, his feelings about the island and life there change for the positive.
-This is an easy read and with the different chapters mostly dedicated to different themes, perfect to read on the road.
+This is an easy read and with the different chapters mostly dedicated to different themes, ideal to read on the road.

 3. Whatever You Do, Don't Run: True Tales Of A Botswana Safari Guide – Peter Allison

-Whatever you do, don't run is a collection of essays written by the former safari guide Peter Allison who shares the most unbelievable and funny stories of situations he's had to deal with in the bush.
+Whatever you do, don't run is a collection of essays written by the former safari guide Peter Allison who shares the most unbelievable and amusing stories of situations he's had to deal with in the bush.
 More often than not, these evolve around the whimsies and stupidity of wealthy tourists whom Allison considers a species far more dangerous and tiring than any other he has come across.

 He might not be the best writer, but Allison's storytelling skills and the safari fun facts he shares certainly make up for that.